Vizzuality/soils-revealed/README.md

 The platform is hosted on an Amazon server and consists of two main applications:

-- the web server
+- the web server.
-- the on-the-fly analysis service
+- the on-the-fly analysis service.

 The web server is a Node.js application made out of two elements: the Next.js server and an API the server relies on for all of its non-cartographic data (e.g. analysis data) and some of its cartographic data (e.g. the soils layers).